Dental Crowns & Partial Crowns // for Mishawaka and South Bend

 Permanent Dental Crowns can be made from a variety of materials, including all metal, porcelain-fused-to-metal, all resin, or all ceramic.

-Pressed Ceramic Crowns are longer lasting than an all porcelain dental crowns.
+Pressed Ceramic Crowns have excellent aesthetics for front teeth, but not as strong as Zirconia Crowns.
 Pressed Ceramic Crowns feature a hard, inner core that replaces metal liners typically used in the all-ceramic crown-making processes.
 Pressed ceramic crowns are capped with porcelain, which provides the best natural color match.
 They are frequently used on front teeth.

 Dental Crown Procedures

-When Dr. Coulter determines your overall state of dental health, the tooth to receive the crown is carefully examined in order to determine the best overall approach.
-X-rays are taken of the tooth and bone around it.
-If decay is found, or there is a risk of infection or injury to the tooth’s "pulp", which is the soft tissue inside a tooth that contains blood vessels, nerves and connective tissue.
+When Dr. Coulter determines your overall state of dental health, the tooth to receive the crown is carefully examined and a radio graph is taken in order to determine the best overall approach.

 A dental scanning “wand” can be used to create a 3D model of the tooth.
-The digital design is sent to another in-office machine that carves the shape of the crown from a block of ceramic using computer-aided design/computer-aided manufacturing (CAD/CAM) technology.
-In some situations, after reshaping the tooth, an impression material is used to make a mold of the tooth receiving the crown, as well as impressions of the teeth above and below the tooth to make sure that the dental crown will not negatively affect bite.
+The digital design is sent to another in-office machine that mills (carves) the shape of the crown from a block of ceramic using computer-aided design/computer-aided manufacturing (CAD/CAM) technology.
+In some situations, after reshaping the tooth, an impression material is used to make a mold of the tooth receiving the crown, as well as impressions of the teeth opposing the tooth to make sure that the dental crown will properly fit to the bite.
 The impressions are then used to make the dental crown.

-Once in place, dental crowns typically last between 5 and 15 years, depending on the amount of wear and tear, daily oral hygiene practices, mouth related issues such as teeth grinding or clenching, chewing of ice, biting of fingernails and using teeth to things.
+Once in place, dental crowns typically last between 5 and 15 years, depending on the amount of wear and tear, daily oral hygiene practices, mouth related issues such as teeth grinding or clenching, chewing of ice, crunching hard candy, biting of fingernails and generally using your teeth like a pair of pliers to open things.
+Partial crowns (onlays) can last over 20 years.

 A restored tooth requires good oral hygiene to protect the tooth from decay or gum disease.
 It is also important avoid biting on hard surfaces like ice, popcorn kernels, etc., with restored and natural teeth.